aces/Loris/docs/wiki/00 - SERVER INSTALL AND CONFIGURATION/01 - LORIS Install/Ubuntu/README.md

 The install script will tell you to navigate to <loris-url>/installdb.php.

+MySQL (or MariaDB) must be installed and a root or admin-level MySQL user must be created before continuing.
+(This is not the same as a unix root credential.)

 This web page will prompt you for the following information:

- * `Server Hostname` localhost if your database is hosted on your VM or the IP address of your database server
+ * `Server Hostname`.
+Use `localhost` if your database is hosted on your locally.
+Use the IP address of your database server otherwise.

- * `Admin Username` e.g. `root` or a database user with permission to create databases and tables
+ * `Admin Username` A database user with permission to create databases and tables.

  * `Admin Password` The password for the above database user.

- * `Database Name` set to "LORIS" by default, can be customised
+ * `Database Name` Defaults to "LORIS".

 Click submit, and on the next screen that is presented, follow instructions to enter the username and password of your LORIS database user and front-end `admin` user.